Commands

 Utility

-Captures stdin to the provided writers, useful as a pipeline sink for programmatic output capture instead of writing to os.Stdout.
+Passes lines through unchanged while copying each one to the provided writers, useful for capturing pipeline output programmatically instead of writing to os.Stdout.

 Returns a Source that emits its arguments joined by spaces as a single line.